ryan-hernandez/documntr/README.md

 # documntr

-documntr is a web application that automatically generates documentation for Python code using AI.
+documntr is a web application that automatically generates documentation for code using AI.
 It consists of a React frontend and a Flask backend.

 ## Project Structure